Mexico Travel Guide › Zacatecas

 Is Zacatecas expensive?

-Not really.
+Zacatecas is not expensive.
 Hotels in Zacatecas are reasonably priced given their quality, and eating out is rarely expensive.
-You won’t spend much on transportation, and fees to enter museums are low, typically one or two US dollars equivalent (tours of the mine and trips on the cable car are closer to US$5).
+Transportation is inexpensive and fees to enter museums are low, typically one or two US dollars equivalent (tours of the mine and trips on the cable car are closer to US$5).

 Is Zacatecas safe?

-Yes.
-Zacatecas has generally avoided the drug violence that has affected other parts of Mexico.
+Zacatecas has generally avoided the drug violence that has affected other parts of Mexico making it a safe destination to visit.
 US State Department travel warnings generally apply to the western part of the state of Zacatecas (south of Highway 45 and west of Highway 23) and not the city itself.
-Take the usual precautions, especially at night, and keep your valuables in room safes.
+Take the usual precautions, especially at night, and keep valuables in room safes.

 - Cancun – Best Hotels